brianshumate/rover/README.md

 ./darwin-amd64/rover archive
 ```

-Investigation into simplified meta commands and easy one-liners is also ongoing for the roadmap.
+Investigation into simplified meta commands and easy one-liners is also on the roadmap.

 ## Who